 The main policy programmes that shape R&D and innovation policy in Croatia include the following:

 The Strategy for Education, Science and Technology was adopted by the Government of Croatia in October 2014.
 The Strategy is a comprehensive document, mainly focused on all levels of the educational system but the last part is devoted to science and technology and emphasises several R&I related objectives.
-The envisaged strategies of the European Union and goals whose realisation is expexted until 2025.
+The envisaged strategies of the European Union and goals whose realisation is expected until 2025.

 The Strategy for innovation encouragement of Croatia 2014 - 2020 was adopted in December 2014.
 Its main objective is to increase the level of competitiveness of the Croatian economy and increase social well-being.
 The document entails a list of around 40 guidelines structured around four thematic pillars: